-Some critical factors relevant to the operation and applications of every hydraulic motor is its operating pressure, displacement, flow rate, input power, output power, torque output, and efficiency.
+Some critical factors relevant to the operation and applications every hydraulic motor are its operating pressure, displacement, flow rate, input power, output power, torque output, and efficienOperating Pressure (P)

 It is the pressure in a hydraulic system that overcomes all resistances in the system, which includes both useful work and losses.
 The rated pressure of a hydraulic motor is the maximum pressure, which the manufacturer recommends for the motor.